o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/spatial-query-system.md

 }
 ```

-The syntax of a Spatial Query File is as follows:
+The syntax of a Spatial Query file is as follows:

 ```
 // Use C++-style comments (not C-style comments)